-More than ever, heritage organisations are looking to develop their knowledge and understanding of digital.
+More than ever, heritage organisations are looking to develop their use of digital technology.
 Our Digital Skills for Heritage initiative, launched in February 2020, is designed to help them thrive.

 We are offering a range of activities and resources to reflect the varying needs, locations, sizes and levels of digital experience of heritage organisations.

 Sign up to our newsletter and tick the ‘digital’ box to get the latest news about Digital Skills for Heritage to your inbox.

 How we are helping you

 This free programme is managed by the Arts Marketing Association in partnership with Arts Fundraising & Philanthropy, One Further and The Collections Trust.
 Activities are designed for small and medium UK heritage organisations seeking to develop their digital capabilities.

 Online workshops, training events and digital bootcamps will run up to spring 2021.